Feohr/refer/README.md

 | `ctrl + t`        | toggle tail mode                      |
 | `(h or ←)`        | switch to file list                   |
 | `(l or →)`        | switch to file buffer                 |

+## Contributing

+Any contributions wether big or small are welcomed whole-heartedly.
+Your involvement in refer is encouraged.
+If you wish to help, please refer to [_Contribution guidelines_](./CONTRIBUTING.md).

+## License

+This project is licensed under the [MIT license](./LICENSE).